Niels Annen: Chairman of the Young Socialists, 2001-2004

 Annen served as national chairman of the SPD's youth organization from 2001 to 2004.

 Career in national politics

-Annen was elected to the Bundestag, the German federal parliament, at the 2005 election, representing the district Hamburg-Eimsbüttel.
+Annen was elected to the Bundestag, the German federal parliament, at the 2005 election, representing the Hamburg-Eimsbüttel district.
 In parliament, he serves on the Committee on Foreign Affairs.

 As a member of Committee on Foreign Affairs, Annen established himself as a left-wing SPD foreign policy expert, focusing largely on the German engagement in Afghanistan and the Middle East.
 Within the committee he has served on the Subcommittee for Arms Control and Non Proliferation as well as the Subcommittee for the United Nations.

 Within the SPD parliamentary group, he was co-chairman of the Parliamentary Left, the largest political coalition within the SPD.
 Between 2005 and 2009, he also served as Deputy Chairman of the German-Spanish Parliamentary Friendship Group.